Nash Ambassador: 1935–1942

-The 1935 model year saw yet another complete re-styling known as "Aeroform" with a further trimming of body styles.
+The 1935 model year featured complete re-styling, described as "Aeroform", with a further trimming of body styles.
 A new two-door sedan was added to the Ambassador Eight series.
 However, the 1935 Ambassador Eight was now built on a shorter 125 in wheelbase and used the smaller, former Advanced Eight engine.
 Nash discontinued manufacturing and marketing the big models of the 1930 through 1934 era.

 While the Ambassador had been offered only with Nash's in-line eight from mid-1932 through 1935, the 1936 Ambassador Six added Nash's largest, 3848.3 cc in-line six as well, in a 121 in wheelbase model, formerly known as the Advanced Six.
 In 1937, Nash acquired the Kelvinator Corporation as part of a deal that allowed Charlie Nash's handpicked successor, George W. Mason, to become President of the new Nash-Kelvinator Corporation.

 The 1937 models saw the return of coupes and convertibles to the Ambassador lines.
 From 1936 onward, the senior Nash models used identical bodies, relying on a longer wheelbase as well as the hood and front fenders (plus subtle trim augmentations) to provide visual cues to differentiate the more expensive Eights from the less expensive Six models.

 Beginning in 1937, even the low-priced LaFayette series came under this plan.
 This basic formula was used through the final AMC Ambassador in 1974, except between 1962 and 1964, when the Rambler Ambassador and the Rambler Classic shared the same wheelbase and front sheet metal.

-In 1937, Sinclair Oil Corporation teamed up with Babe Ruth in a baseball contest where a 1937 Nash Ambassador Eight sedan was awarded every week.
+As a marketing innovation, the Sinclair Oil Corporation teamed up with Babe Ruth for a baseball contest where a 1937 Nash Ambassador Eight sedan was awarded every week.